Regulation 19 Rutland Local Plan

 Duty to co-operate?
 Yes

-Linked to our objection to Policy SS1 the strategy will not provide a range of house types, sizes, and tenures as it over concentrates development on just a few locations.
+The second part of our objection is linked to our objection to Policy SS1 which highlights that the strategy will not provide a range of house types, sizes, and tenures to meet the general needs as it over concentrates development to just a few locations leaving the majority of the area with few or no new allocations which can deliver any housing at all.

 Object